markbunyevacz/energia-ai-python/IMPLEMENTATION_BACKLOG.md

 *   [ ] **Task 10.4: Add Comprehensive Logging and Alerting**
     *   [ ] **Sub-task 10.4.1:** Set up a centralized logging system (e.g., ELK Stack, Loki, or a cloud provider's service).
     *   [_] **Sub-task 10.4.2:** Configure alerts in Prometheus/Alertmanager or the logging system to notify the team of critical errors or performance degradation.

+---

+## Future Technical Debt & Maintenance
+**Status:** 🕒 Not Started
+*   [ ] **Task FTD.1: Enhance Edge Function Error Handling**
+    *   **Context:** The current `create-embedding` Edge Function uses a simple deterministic algorithm instead of a proper ML model.
+While functional, it may not provide optimal semantic similarity for production use.
+    *   **Action:** Consider upgrading to a proper transformer model (e.g., sentence-transformers) when Deno runtime supports it, or implement a hybrid approach with external API calls.
+*   [ ] **Task FTD.2: Implement Comprehensive Logging Strategy**
+    *   **Context:** The new `Logger` class provides basic logging, but lacks structured logging, log levels, and centralized log aggregation.
+    *   **Action:** Enhance the logging system with structured JSON logs, configurable log levels, and integration with a log aggregation service.
+*   [ ] **Task FTD.3: Optimize Crawler Performance**
+    *   **Context:** The current crawlers use Playwright for all operations, which may be overkill for simple HTTP requests and could impact performance at scale.
+    *   **Action:** Implement a hybrid approach using lightweight HTTP clients for simple requests and Playwright only when JavaScript rendering is required.
+*   [ ] **Task FTD.4: Add Crawler Resilience Features**
+    *   **Context:** The current crawlers lack retry logic, rate limiting, and graceful error handling for network failures.
+    *   **Action:** Implement exponential backoff, request throttling, and comprehensive error recovery mechanisms.
+*   [ ] **Task FTD.5: Enhance Test Coverage for Edge Functions**
+    *   **Context:** The Supabase Edge Functions (`create-embedding`, `send-email`) lack dedicated unit tests and integration tests.
+    *   **Action:** Create a testing framework for Edge Functions and implement comprehensive test coverage.

+---